HELLCTVR/Chicken-Menu/README.md

 Press The "Q" Key On Your Keyboard To Enable The Mod Menu.
 The Hand Setting Doesn't Do Anything...

 ## Should Always Be Updated.
-__If Your Menu Doesn't Work Anymore, Go Bach To This Site And Download The Latest Version Of The Mod Menu.
+__If Your Menu Doesn't Work Anymore, Go Back To This Site And Download The Latest Version Of The Mod Menu.
 I AM NOT RESPONSIBLE OF YOU GETTING VIRUSES IF YOU ARE NOT ON THE OFFICIAL PAGE!__